henrycgbaker/synthetic-data-generator-energy-market/README.md

 ### Supply Regime Planner

+Supply-side modelling is much more developed, this is the primary focus of this package.

-Controls how regime transitions are coordinated across variables:
+The Supply Regime Planner controls how regime transitions are coordinated across variables:

 ```yaml
 supply_regime_planner: